Renting an Apartment After Bankruptcy

 • wage history.

-How Bankruptcy Case Status Affects Renting an Apartment
+Your Bankruptcy Case Status Affects Renting an Apartment

-If your bankruptcy case is still active and you haven't yet received a dismissal or discharge, a landlord will be naturally reluctant to rent to you, especially if you're in Chapter 13 bankruptcy.
+If your bankruptcy case is still active and you haven't yet received a dismissal or discharge, a landlord will naturally be reluctant to rent to you, especially if you're in Chapter 13 bankruptcy.
 The landlord might not be willing to wait for you to get the new debt obligation approved by the court.

 Your Credit History When Renting an Apartment After Bankruptcy